History of the English penny (c. 600 – 1066): Edgar's reform, c. 973 and the late Anglo-Saxon coinage

+Silver 'Helmet' penny of Æthelred II, moneyer Ælfwine, London, c.
+1003–09.

 The designs chosen for the coinage were relatively uniform, following the pattern of Edgar's reformed pennies: the obverse carried some form of royal portrait as well as the royal name and title, whilst the reverse gave the name of the moneyer and the mint around some form of cross.
 Within this format, however, there was much variation.
 Portraits could face either way and reflect a wide range of influences.
 Under Æthelred II, for instance, one type was based upon early 4th-century Roman coins showing the emperor in military garb, with helmet and armour; another was based on civilian portraits of other 4th-century emperors without any form of headgear.
 Under Edward the Confessor there was strong German influence in the portraits from the last fifteen years or so of his reign, perhaps as a result of Edward's employment of German goldsmiths named Theoderic and Otto.
 These show the king bearded, helmeted and crowned, and in some cases even facing straight forward or seated on a throne.